-All securities borrow and loan transactions have an open contractual term and, upon notice by either party, may be terminated with in three business days.
-As of June 30, 2023, all securities loan open contracts are equity securities.
+All securities borrowed and loaned transactions have an open contractual term and, upon notice by either party, may be terminated with in three business days.
+As of June 30, 2024, all securities loan open contracts are equity securities and open borrow contracts primarily consist of equity securities and a limited amount of fixed income contracts.